Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

     [info] Tests: succeeded 2, failed 0, canceled 0, ignored 0, pending 0
     [info] All tests passed.
     [success] Total time: 6 s, completed 02.01.2015 11:36:45

+The next step is to add code that actually connects to Cassandra.
+This will lay the ground for adding automatic database migrations to the project.
+But first things first.
+Here is the code for an object which provides a method that returns a Cassandra database connection session; put it into `common/src/test/scala/common/utils/cassandra/Helper.scala`:

+    package common.utils.cassandra

+    import com.datastax.driver.core._

+    object Helper {

+      def createSessionAndInitKeyspace(uri: CassandraConnectionUri,
+                                       defaultConsistencyLevel: ConsistencyLevel = QueryOptions.DEFAULT_CONSISTENCY_LEVEL) = {
+        val cluster = new Cluster.Builder().
+          addContactPoints(uri.hosts.toArray: _*).
+          withPort(uri.port).
+          withQueryOptions(new QueryOptions().setConsistencyLevel(defaultConsistencyLevel)).build

+        val session = cluster.connect
+        session.execute(s"USE ${uri.keyspace}")
+        session
+      }

+    }

+This is a relatively straight-forward implementation which can be used like this:

+    import common.utils.cassandra._

+    val uri = CassandraConnectionUri("cassandra://localhost:9042/test")
+    val session = Helper.createSessionAndInitKeyspace(uri)

+    session.execute(/* Some CQL string */)

+Let's see how we can make use of this in a spec in order to prove that we can actually talk to our database.
+To do so, please create the file `common/src/test/scala/common/utils/cassandra/ConnectionAndQuerySpec.scala` and add the following
+code:

+    package common.utils.cassandra

+    import com.datastax.driver.core.querybuilder.QueryBuilder
+    import com.datastax.driver.core.querybuilder.QueryBuilder._
+    import org.scalatest.{Matchers, FunSpec}

+    class ConnectionAndQuerySpec extends FunSpec with Matchers {

+      describe("Connecting and querying a Cassandra database") {
+        it("should just work") {
+          val uri = CassandraConnectionUri("cassandra://localhost:9042/test")
+          val session = Helper.createSessionAndInitKeyspace(uri)

+          session.execute("CREATE TABLE IF NOT EXISTS things (id int, name text, PRIMARY KEY (id))") session.execute("INSERT INTO things (id, name) VALUES (1, 'foo');")

+          val selectStmt = select().column("name")
+            .from("things")
+            .where(QueryBuilder.eq("id", 1))
+            .limit(1)

+          val resultSet = session.execute(selectStmt)
+          val row = resultSet.one()
+          row.getString("name") should be("foo")
+        }
+      }

+    }

+Now, there is one thing that needs to be done which is actually outside of the scope of code, and that is creating the keyspace.
+Please do this manually using the `cqlsh`:

+    CREATE KEYSPACE IF NOT EXISTS test WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1 };